treesess/STEAMRELAY/README.md

 FDM enlightened our lives and realized many of our small dreams.
 This feeling is so soooo STEAM.

-Sometimes, we just simply enjoy seeing it printing and/or printed.
+Sometimes, we just simply enjoyed seeing it printing and/or printed.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/11963297-f1d9-4582-a5b8-e271faf7bad9)